wir3z/hubitat/owntracks-hubitat/README.md

 ## OwnTracks Frontend
 ### What is Frontend, and why do I want this?
 Frontend requires the Recorder to be installed an configured.
 It offers a different user experience for browsing past breadcrumb trails to be viewed on a map.

+## Map and Geocode API Keys
+The app supports using a Google Maps API key to generate dynamic member and region configuration maps.
+For the best experience, sign up for a free Google Map API key using the directions on the 'Configure Hubitat App' page.

+The app supports using a Google Map, Geoapify and Opencage API keys for converting latitude and longitude to street addresses.
+Directions to sign up for free API keys are found on the 'Configure Hubitat App' page.